XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 For instructions on how to install and create an account using MetaMask, see [Connect MetaMask to XRP Ledger EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.html).

-## 2. Move XRP Ledger Devnet Tokens to the EVM Sidechain
+## 2. Assign your XRP Ledger Devnet Tokens to the EVM Sidechain

-Before you can start interacting with the EVM blockchain, you need to fund the EVM sidechain using test tokens from the XRP Ledger Devnet.
+Before you can start interacting with the EVM blockchain, you need to assign some of your XRP Ledger Devnet Tokens to the EVM Sidechain.

 To generate tokens in the XRP Ledger Devnet, go to the [XRP Faucets](xrp-testnet-faucet.html) page and click *Generate Devnet credentials* to generate a new Devnet account with some test XRP in it.